 Mapping ecosystem services helps people to understand and communicate the full spectrum of ways in which the natural environment contributes to people's well being.
 Ecosystem services can be portrayed spatially at all scales, from the local (such as within a local authority district) to nationally (as occurred in the UK National Ecosystem Assessment).

-Some useful examples of published ecosystem service maps are:
+Examples of published ecosystem service maps

 - Maps of ecosystem services in Aberdeenshire and the Scottish Borders, undertaken as part of pilot projects for the first Land Use Strategy for Scotland.